beatsaway/microbit-to-microbit-to-serial-port/README.md

 step3. drag the hex files into your microbits drive folder separately.

-When you import the unity package and click play, you can check messages received on console.
+When you import the unity package into Unity and click play, you can check messages received on console.